Rebeccayoh650/flixster/README.md

 <img src="http://g.recordit.co/fxu9RP5d1S.gif" width=250><br>

 ### Notes
-I was having troublw with the collection class but I fixed it by going to office hors and recoding a portion the movies grid controller class.
+I was having trouble with the collection class getting cut off but I fixed it by going to office hors and recoding a portion the movies grid controller class.